Oakland, Florida: History

 In 1860, a Post Office opened in Oakland, and closed in 1867.
 During the Civil War, the Post Office at Oakland was the only one operating within the present-day boundaries of Orange County, as Orlando's was closed from 1861 to 1866.
 Oakland Post Office reopened in 1877.
 During a time of great growth in the region during the 1880s, Oakland emerged as the center of commerce in west Orange County.
-It appeared that the village would blossom into a city, with the town incorporating in 1887.
+It appeared that the village would become a town, incorporating in 1887.
 However, a fire in the business district and a subsequent period of freezes in rapid succession throughout the 1890s, along with the growth of nearby Winter Garden, seemed to ensure that Oakland would remain as little more than a sleepy village.
-In 1940, Oakland surpassed nearby Maitland in Population, ranking at #6 in the county.
-In 1950, however, Oakland fell back to #7, with a population of 545, the majority of whom were black.
+In 1940, Oakland surpassed nearby Maitland in population, ranking at #6 in the county.
+In 1950, however, Oakland fell back to #7, with a population of 545, the majority of whom were Black.

 Demographics

-As of the 2010 census, there were 2,538 people, 846 households, and 685 families residing in the city.
-The population density was 1,209.15 person per square mile (466.54/km).
-There were 931 housing units.
-The racial makeup of the city was 67.84% White, 20.45% African American, 0.6% Native American, 4.8% Asian, 2.87% from other races, and 3.03% from two or more races.
-Hispanic or Latino of any race were 10.01% of the population.
-Compared to the 2000 Census, the town experienced over a 10% decrease in the proportion of African Americans (which was nearly a third of the population in 2000), while the Asian population more than quadruped as a proportion of the population, and the Hispanic population tripled as a share of population.